-Accelerate decentralization with clear fiscal

-federalism rules between levels of government: National governments need to advance local accountability and responsibility for managing and financing urban infrastructure.
-Ministries of Finance should ensure the establishment of prudential rules that define the conditions under which sub-national entities can borrow prudentially for infrastructure entities can borrow prudentially for infrastructure investments.
-They should consider the establishment of specialized financial intermediaries, as exist in Morocco and Tunisia, to reduce the cost and improve terms of subnational borrowing for infrastructure and other capital needs.
+Accelerate decentralization with clear fiscal federalism rules between levels of government: National governments need to advance local accountability and responsibility for managing and financing urban infrastructure.
+Ministries of Finance should ensure the establishment of prudential rules that define the conditions under which sub-national entities can borrow prudentially for infrastructure investments.
+They should consider the establishment